 To a lot of recruiters, the volume hired will seem very low, hiring around 50-60 vacancies a year (though 2013 is on target for about double that).
 However, the real challenge comes with the difficulty of each position.
 The talent pool we need to recruit from is quite small due to the hyper-tight market that Epsilon operates in, that also has an extremely low unemployment rate.
 Couple this with some difficult office locations and multiple languages requirements, and you have a real challenge on your hands.
 Most of our vacancies are for marketing professionals, whether email, database, direct, digital or creative.
 There are also some very technical roles, client services and sales positions ranging from junior to VP level.

 Implementing a Direct Recruitment Model

-Obviously there are many other benefits to an internal recruitment model, but cost is always going to be a major reason for a business to shift to this model.
+Obviously, there are many other benefits to an internal recruitment model, but the cost is always going to be a major reason for a business to shift to this model.
 Large sums were spent on agencies and we wanted to reduce fee expenditure, especially on the more senior positions.

 Tools & Methods I Use to Recruit:

 Currently, the key methods I use for sourcing and attracting candidates include:

 - Professional networking Sites – LinkedIn, Xing (Germany) and Viadeo (France)

 - CV Databases – Monster, Brand Republic & CWJobs

 - Job Board Advertising – A couple of generic sites (Monster & Totaljobs mainly), but I make use of many niche sites dependent on the positions such as Only Marketing Jobs, Marketing Week, Jobserve & Design Week to name a few

 - Epsilon Careers page